 Position Label Description 1 ROTATING PROPELLER MAY CAUSE SERIOUS INJURY OR DEATH.
-DO NOT APPROACH OR USE NAME: LADDER WHEN ENGINE IS RUNNING.
+DO NOT APPROACH OR USE NAME LADDER WHEN ENGINE IS RUNNING.
 Warning Rotating propeller may cause serious injury or death.
 Do not approach or use ladder when engine is running.
 1 CARBON MONOXIDE (CO) CAN CAUSE BRAIN DAMAGE OR DEATH.
-ENGINE AND GENERATOR EXHAUST CONTAINS ODORLESS AND COLORLESS CARBON MONOXIDE BAS.
+ENGINE AND GENERATOR EXHAUST CONTAINS ODORLESS AND COLORLESS CARBON MONOXIDE GAS.
 CARBON MONOXIDE WILL BE AROUND THE BACK OF THE BOAT WHEN ENGINES OR GENERATORS ARE RUNNING.
 MOVE TO FRESH AIR IF YOU FEEL NAUSEA, HEADACHE, DIZZINESS, OR DROWSINESS.
 Danger Carbon monoxide (CO) can cause brain damage or death.
 Engine and generator exhaust contains odorless and colorless carbon monoxide gas.
 Carbon monoxide will be around the back of the boat when engines or generators are running.
 Move to fresh air if you feel nausea, headache, dizziness, or drowsiness.
-2 LIQUIDS HERE IT IS IL LEGAL FOR ANY VESSEL TO DUMP PLASTIC TRASH MATWHERE IN THE OCEAN OR MAVIGABLE WATERS OF THE UNITED STATES.
-ANNEX V OF THE MARPOL TREATY IS AN U.S. LAKES.
-RIVERS.
-BAYS, SOUNDS AND SAMILES FROM SHORD SIMILES FROM SHORD HILEGAL TO DUMP PLASTIC & GAMBANGE DUNNAGE, LINING & PACKING HILEGAL TO DUMP PLASTIC & GAMBANGE PLASTIC & GAMBANGE OF ROCKERY RAGS GLASS DUNNAGE FOOD State and local regulations may further restrict the disposal of garbage WITERNATIONAL LAW FOR A CLEAMER, SAFER MARINE ANYBRONMENT.
-VOLATION OF THESE REQUIREMENTS MAY REQUIRE LIVIN OF THESE REQUIREMENTS MAY REQUIRE LIVIN OF THESE REQUIREMENTS MAY REQUIRE LIVIN OF THESE REQUIREMENTS MAY REQUIREMENT.
-WOLATION Liquids here.
+2 LIQUIDS HERE IT IS IL LEGAL FOR ANY VESSEL TO DUMP PLASTIC TRASH ANYWHERE IN THE OCEAN OR NAVIGABLE WATERS OF THE UNITED STATES.
+ANNEX V OF THE MARPOL TREATY IS AN U.S. LAYES, RIVERS.
+BAYS, SOUNDS AND 3 MILES FROM SHORE RIVERAL TO DUMP PLASTIC OLUMP PLA Liquids here.
 It is illegal for any vessel to dump plastic trash anywhere in the ocean or navigable waters of the United States.
-Annex V of the Marpol Treaty is an international law for a cleaner, safer marine anvironment.
+Annex V of the Marpol Treaty is an international law for a cleaner, safer marine environment.
 Violation of these requirements may result in civil penalty up to \$25,000, fine and imprisonment.
-U.S. lakes, rivers, bays, sounds and 3 miles from shore Illegal to dump plastic & garbage, paper, metal, rags, crockery, glass, dunnage, food.3 to 12 miles Illegal to dump plastic, dunnage, lining & packing materials that float.
-Also if not ground to less than one inch: paper, crockery, rags, metal, glass, food.12 to 25 miles illegal to dump plastic, dunnage, lining & packing materials that float.Outside 25 miles illega do dump plastic.State and local regulations may further restrict the disposal of garbage.
+U.S. lakes, rivers, bays, sounds and 3 miles from shore Illegal to dump plastic & garbage, paper, metal, rags, crockery, glass, dunnage, food.
+3 to 12 miles Illegal to dump plastic, dunnage, lining & packing materials that float.
+Also if not ground to less than one inch: paper, crockery, rags, metal, glass, food.
+12 to 25 miles Illegal to dump plastic, dunnage, lining & packing materials that float.
+Outside 25 miles Illegal to dump plastic.
+State and local regulations may further restrict the disposal of garbage.